stolksdorf/pico-flux/docs/api.md

 Access to the store's [Event Emitter](https://nodejs.org/api/events.html#events_class_eventemitter)

 ## Contract
 A Contract is a long-lived wrapper around an async function.
-It tracks error and pending states, and will also cache previously called execututions.
-They also ensure that only one request of the async function will be in-flight at a time.
+It tracks error and pending states, and will also cache previously called executions.
+They also ensure that only one request of the async function will be in-flight at a time, even if multiple calls are made.
 Whenever the state of a contract changes it has a built-in event emitter to emit change notifications.
 Contracts are useful when you have mutilple parts of your application that all rely on a single async source.

 #### `Contract(async fn, options) -> contract instance`